Styrene: From toluene and methanol

 Styrene can be produced from toluene and methanol, which are cheaper raw materials than those in the conventional process.
 This process has suffered from low selectivity associated with the competing decomposition of methanol.
 Exelus Inc. claims to have developed this process with commercially viable selectivities, at 400–425 °C and atmospheric pressure, by forcing these components through a proprietary zeolitic catalyst.
 It is reported that an approximately 9:1 mixture of styrene and ethylbenzene is obtained, with a total styrene yield of over 60%.

 From benzene and ethane

 Another route to styrene involves the reaction of benzene and ethane.
 This process is being developed by Snamprogetti and Dow.
 Ethane, along with ethylbenzene, is fed to a dehydrogenation reactor with a catalyst capable of simultaneously producing styrene and ethylene.
 The dehydrogenation effluent is cooled and separated and the ethylene stream is recycled to the alkylation unit.
 The process attempts to overcome previous shortcomings in earlier attempts to develop production of styrene from ethane and benzene, such as inefficient recovery of aromatics, production of high levels of heavies and tars, and inefficient separation of hydrogen and ethane.
 Development of the process is ongoing.

 Laboratory synthesis

-A laboratory synthesis of styrene entails the decarboxylation of cinnamic acid:
+A laboratory synthesis of styrene entails the decarboxylation of cinnamic acid with catalytic hydroquinone: